chriswrightdesign/websites-for-non-jerks/README.md

 - Tested with ChromeVox? (or JAWS if you have the moneys).
 - Have you used WAI-Aria landmark roles correctly?

+#Content

+- Have all decisions enhanced and emphasized the content?
+- Are you chunking content to allow for skim reading and ease of re-use?
+- Has the content driven the design decisions, or has it been visa versa?

 #Usability

 - Can you perform the main tasks of a site on any device?